 For the most part, the biofertilizers enrich the soil.
 The ferments are diluted and the composts use these organic materials as well to promote increased microbes which help make the nutrients plant-available.
 By feeding the plants indirectly like this, you are able to maintain good garden soil and transform any dirt to soil.
 “Living soil” is a way for both organic herb gardens and large scale high yield organic vegetable farms to get off chemical dependancies.

-Turn Dirt To Soil
+Turning Dirt Into Soil

 Soil microorganisms have a direct relation to soil pH.
 Adjusting soil pH greatly affects the nutrients plants get from the soil.
 With living soil, you have soil RICH in indigenous microorganisms naturally and can grow truly organic food.
 Natural farming uses natural inputs to create the living soil.
 These include things like effective microorganisms, organic liquid fertilizers, mulches made from local substances and a few other natural possibilities if needed to help enrich the soil with microorganisms and nutrients.